WheteThunger/LimitedDroneRange/README.md

 - Allows configuring range limits per player using permissions
 - Displays a UI while piloting a drone, showing current and max range, and which changes color near max range

+## No-plugin alternative

+Since the March 2023 Rust update, you can now control max drone range using the `drone.maxcontrolrange` ConVar.
+However, this plugin is still useful if you want to change max drone range for specific players.

 ## Permissions

 The following permissions come with the plugin's **default configuration**.
 Granting one to a player determines how far they can pilot drones away from computer stations, overriding the default.
 Granting multiple profiles to a player will cause only the last one to apply, based on the order in the config.